Magicrafter13/mash/README.md

 # Misc
 An idea I had before finding out about `environ`(7):
 Environment variable dictionary using binary search tree (still store in array, but use this to easily find its location if it exists)
+Builtins were going to use suffix trees, and did up until commit `0cead82c` where I finally deleted the code.
+Although janky in its implementation I was still somewhat proud of them.